-- 3.7 Individuals are encouraged to seek advice from their trade union/professional association before making a disclosure.
+- 3.6 United Learning will provide appropriate training to those individuals likely to receive a whistleblowing disclosure on how to manage such a matter.
+Guidance on Whistleblowing will be made available to all staff. - 3.7 Individuals are encouraged to seek advice from their trade union/professional association before making a disclosure.
 An individual may choose to make a disclosure to United Learning via their trade union representative to preserve their anonymity.
 Both the employee making the disclosure and the trade union representative will be protected from any reprisals or victimisation as a result of raising the concern. - 3.8 It is recognised that for some individuals, raising a concern under this procedure may be a daunting and difficult experience.
 An individual may choose to be accompanied or represented by a colleague or by their Trade Union representative at any stage of this procedure. - 3.9 All reported incidents will be investigated. - 3.10 All reports will be dealt with in confidence, in accordance with United Learning's usual confidentiality in relation to possible disciplinary matters (see United Learning Disciplinary Procedure).
-However, whilst confidentiality will be maintained as far as possible, in some circumstances, the law may require the identity of the employee to be made known. - 3.11 The use of this policy to further private disputes or make unfounded allegations for malicious or vexatious reasons may result in disciplinary action being taken against that individual. - 3.12 A flowchart of the process to be followed can be found in Appendix 1.
+However, whilst confidentiality will be maintained as far as possible, in some circumstances, the law may require the identity of the whistle-blower to be made known. - 3.11 The use of this policy to further private disputes or make unfounded allegations for malicious or vexatious reasons may result in disciplinary action being taken against that individual. - 3.12 A flowchart of the process to be followed can be found in Appendix 1. - 3.13 All concerns received should be logged in the whistleblowing tracking system.